 Fishing at the Harlem Meer

-Catch-and-release fishing at the Harlem Meer has become a favorite community pastime in Central Park, and the Meer has become the has preferred fishing area in the Park.
-Fishing poles are available to borrow at The Charles A. Dana Center, located on the north shore of the Meer.
+Catch-and-release fishing at the Harlem Meer has become a favorite community pastime in Central Park, and the Meer has become the preferred fishing area in the Park.
+Fishing poles are available to borrow at The Charles A. Dana Discovery Center, located on the north shore of the Meer.
 Picture ID required; instruction and bait (corn kernels) are provided with the poles.

 The Harlem Meer is a thriving aquatic ecosystem that supports a wide variety of fish, waterfowl, turtles, plants and microorganisms.
 Some of the fish living in the Meer include largemouth bass, pumpkinseed sunfish, bluegill sunfish, carp, and chain pickerel.